jmurth1234/rymate.co.uk/content/projects/rymate-notes.md

 status: legacy
 date: '2019-07-27'
 ---
 The first Android app I made.
-More of a learning experience than anything else, this was essentially me learning the Android platform
+More of a learning experience than anything else, this was essentially a simple tutorial thhat I extended with design updates and added categories.
+No longer maintained but still on the Play Store

 ### Tech Used